-Shares in respect of which income is accumulated and added to the capital property of a Fund.

-Valu-Trac Investment Management Limited which acts as the authorised corporate director of the Company.

-Valu-Trac Investment Management Limited or such other entity as is appointed to act as Administrator to the Company from time to time.

-In relation to a bank account opened by the Company:

-- (a) if the account is opened at a branch in the United Kingdom; - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank or a building society which offers, unrestrictedly, banking services; or - (iv) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a credit institution established in an EEA State other than in the United Kingdom and duly authorised by the relevant Home State Regulator; or - (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (c) a bank supervised by the South African Reserve Bank.

-Any other person whose business or domestic relationship with the ACD or the ACD's associate might reasonably be expected to give rise to a community of interest between them which may involve a conflict of interest in dealings with third parties.

-Johnston Carmichael LLP, or such other entity as is appointed to act as auditor to the Company from time to time.

-Any day on which banks are open for business in London and/or such other place or places and such other day or days as the ACD may determine.

-In relation to Shares, means (according to the context) all of the Shares related to a single Fund or a particular class or classes of Share related to a single Fund.

-The appropriate chapter or rule in the FCA's COLL Sourcebook
+"Accumulation Shares" Shares in respect of which income is accumulated and added to the capital property of a Fund.
+"ACD" Valu-Trac Investment Management Limited which acts as the authorised corporate director of the Company.
+"Administrator" Valu-Trac Investment Management Limited or such other entity as is appointed to act as Administrator to the Company from time to time.
+"Approved Bank" In relation to a bank account opened by the Company: (a) if the Kingdo account is opened at a branch in the United (i) the Bank of England; or (ii) the central bank of a member state of the OECD; or (iii) a bank or a building society which offers, unrestrictedly, banking services; or (iv) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or (b) if the a account is opened elsewhere: (i) a bank in (a); or (ii) a credit institution established in an EEA State and duly authorised by the relevant Home State Regulator; or (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or (c) a ban Bank k supervised by the South African Reserve "Associates" Any other person whose business or domestic relationship with the ACD or the ACD's associate might reasonably be expected to give rise to a community of interest between them which may involve a conflict of interest in dealings with third parties.
+"Auditor" Johnston Carmichael LLP, or such other entity as is appointed to act as auditor to the Company from time to time.
+"Business Day" or "Dealing Day" Any day on which banks are open for business in London and/or such other place or places and such other day or days as the ACD may determine.
+"Class" or "Classes" In relation to Shares, means (according to the context) all of the Shares related to a single Fund or a particular class or classes of Share related to a single Fund.
+"COLL" appropr cebook iate chapter or rule in the FCA's COLL